Lindsay Roche PGDip, MBACP

 Training, qualifications & experience

-I hold a Post Graduate Diploma in Integrative Counselling and Psychotherapy from The Minster Centre and have experience of working with: anxiety, depression, childhood sexual abuse, identity, relationships and issues of diversity and difference.
+I hold a Post Graduate Diploma in Integrative Counselling and Psychotherapy from The Minster Centre and have experience of working with: abuse, anxiety, bereavement, depression, identity, neurodiversity, relationships, sexuality, trauma and issues of diversity and difference.

 Before I became a psychotherapist I worked within the charity sector.
 Alongside my private practise, I continue to work for a low- cost therapy service and have previously worked for a university counselling service, providing short-term therapy to undergraduate and mature students.
 Outside of my work, I am passionate about music which has influenced the dissertation topic for my MA, exploring how, as an alternative to words, music in the therapeutic space can be used to communicate feeling and experience.